funteck123/FOP_Tron/README.md

 | Koura   | Green | Low       | Erratic    | Lowest-level AI, unpredictable but weak.     |

-Enemy AI behavior varies according to difficulty level.
+Enemy AI Bots behavior varies according to difficulty level.
 At lower levels, enemies move in predictable patterns.
 As difficulty increases, opponents may attempt to anticipate the player’s direction, make strategies with teammates, flank from the sides, or recapture their own discs to reengage in combat.

 Implement levels of AI difficulty:
 - Koura → Easy → 10 XP - random but basic movement patterns.